Go Back

 *You can also transfer the fruit mixture to a blender and puree it that way.

-• Proceed to pour the puree onto 2 jelly roll pans lined with parchment paper.
-You might want to trim the paper down a bit so that the side doesn't fall into the puree.
-Mine did once, and that fruit never dried out.
+• Pour the puree onto 2 jelly roll pans lined with parchment paper.
+Trim the paper down a bit so that the side doesn't fall into the puree.

-• As the fruit is drying, the moisture needs somewhere to escape.
-Just be sure to keep any toddlers out of the kitchen or block it off with a baby gate.
-Bake/dry the fruit in the oven for 6-7 hours.
+• Bake/dry the fruit in the oven for 6-7 hours.
 Check it at 6 hours and see if you can peel it from the parchment paper, the fruit will still be slightly sticky.
 You don't want to make it crispy by cooking it too long.
 If it all peels up, it's done!
 If you still have portions that aren't cooked, put them back in the oven for another hour.

-• Serve: Once the fruit is done, proceed to cut it into strips before removing it from the parchment paper.
+• Serve: Cut it into strips before removing it from the parchment paper.
 Then peel the paper off.
 There is no need to take time to roll it with plastic wrap or wax paper or anything, just store it in an airtight container.
 Snack and enjoy!

 Notes